geeknoid/frozen-collections/README.md

 ## Performance Considerations

 The analysis performed when creating maps tries to find the best concrete implementation type given the data at hand.
-If all the data is visible to the macro at compile time, then you get the best possible performance.
-If you supply a vector instead, then the analysis can only be done at runtime and the resulting collection types are slightly slower.
+The macros perform analysis at build time and generally produce slightly faster results.
+The collection types meanwhile perform analysis at runtime and the resulting collections are slightly slower.

-When creating static collections, the collections produced can often be embedded directly as constant data into the binary of the application, thus requiring no initialization time and no heap space. at This also happens to be the fastest form for these collections.
-If possible, this happens automatically, you don't need to do anything special to enable this behavior.
+When creating static collections using the macros, the collections produced can often be embedded directly as constant data into the binary of the application, thus requiring no initialization time and no heap space. at This also happens to be the fastest form for these collections.
+When possible, this happens automatically, you don't need to do anything special to enable this behavior.

 ## Analysis and Optimizations